 The weight/size limits for wheelchair lifts are 600 pounds (combined weight of passenger and mobility aid) and 30 inches by 48 inches.
 Passengers whose mobility aids exceed these limits may be denied boarding unless the device can be accommodated in the cargo bay.

 Because medical oxygen is a hazardous material, the limit per coach in cargo (defined as all cylinders not actually in use) is 99 pounds.
 In order to observe this limit, passengers traveling with oxygen cylinders may be accommodated on a first come, first served basis.

-Portable Oxygen Concentrators do not present a hazard but passengers using these devices may want to check whether the coach serving their schedule will have 110 volt outlets since this will affect the number of backup batteries they require.
+Portable Oxygen Concentrators do not present a hazard but passengers using these devices may want to check whether the coach serving their schedule will have 110-volt outlets since this will affect the number of backup batteries needed.

 Disclaimer: GotoBus.com is an independent ticketing contractor with various bus operators.
 GotoBus is neither a bus operator nor a bus broker.
 However, GotoBus.com would like to provide information to those customers in need of special assistance.